Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Results of Calculations

 To test the robustness of the trends identified with the Pearson correlation matrix, we also calculated the Spearman rank correlation matrix~\cite{hauke2011comparison}, as shown in Fig.~\ref{fig:spearman}, which captures monotonic and possibly nonlinear relationships between variables.
 Overall, the Spearman analysis confirms most of the trends previously observed, particularly the strong associations between curvature, buckling, and transport properties.
 Some correlations involving the amorphous carbon content were slightly reduced, suggesting that its influence on transport is not strictly linear.
 In contrast, the correlations between angular descriptors ($\theta$ and $\sigma_{\theta}$) and current values were more pronounced by the Spearman analysis, hinting at potential nonlinear effects of tube orientation that are not well captured by Pearson correlation.
 This observation suggests that local alignment may influence transport pathways in a more subtle, nonlinear manner.
 The overall consistency between the two analyses reinforces the relevance of the identified descriptors, while also emphasizing the importance of considering nonlinear interactions in future modeling efforts.
+While pairwise Pearson and Spearman correlation matrices provide valuable insight into individual descriptor–transport relationships, they do not capture the collective influence of multiple correlated descriptors.
+To address this, we next employ principal component analysis (PCA)~\cite{wold1987principal,abdi2010principal, jolliffe2011principal,greenacre2022principal}.